 Dee Ann Vickers, Director

 Dee-Ann is a Care & Service Manager of Community Supports for VON Middlesex-Elgin - a company she has worked for since 2005.
 Prior to joining VON, Dee-Ann worked for 13 years for MerCare Homes Inc in their Special Services at Home, Group homes where she spent time using her 3 levels of sign language.Dee-Ann was born and raised in London Ontario where she still resides today.
 Dee-Ann has been married to Todd for over 20 years and has 2 beautiful teenage daughters Mackenzie and Sydney.
 You can often find the family volunteering in their community at various events or organizations and they completed their first mission trip last summer and are looking forward to more.
 They also enjoy entertaining, traveling and most importantly spending time with their family and friends.

 Kristina Stankevich, Director

 Kristina is the Director of Development, Huron University College.
 She began her professional career as a journalist in Belarus and later worked as a reporter and a communications professional in the public, private and non-profit sectors in Belarus and in Canada.In her spare time, Kristina is a big fan of Postcrossing who loves travelling and spending time with her family.Kristina is a strong believer in the power of community and is committed to social justice.
 She joined Habitat for Humanity Heartland Ontario Board and the Governance Committee in 2016.
 She is honoured to bring her input to the Board and contribute to Habitat’s exciting initiatives.

-Paul Feron, Vice Chair
+Paul Feron, Board Chairperson

 Paul is a Fellow Chartered Insurance Professional and Vice President Western Ontario at ClaimsPro LP.
 He has been employed as a Claims Professional in the Property & Casualty Insurance industry for more than 30 years.
 He is Past President of the Ontario Governing Council of the Insurance Institute of Canada and Past President of the Ontario Insurance Adjusters Association.
 After involvement in industry associations Paul wanted to get involved and make a difference in the community.
 Paul started as a member of the Family Selection and Support Committee with Habitat for Humanity Heartland Ontario in 2014 and now looks forward to serving on the Board of Directors.Paul has been married to his wife Wendy since 1982 and they have two daughters, Alexandra and Meghan.
 In his spare time Paul enjoys Travel, general exercise and golf.

 Scott Louch, Director

 Scott is Chief Operating Officer at Goodwill Industries, Ontario Great Lakes for the past 8+ years.
 He is responsible for 450 employees, 24 facilities across south-western Ontario and annual revenue exceeding $21 million.
 He has previous manufacturing management experience with over 14 years in senior leadership and technical roles.
 Scott holds a diploma in Urban Planning and Design from Fanshawe College and Pillar Nonprofit Network – Leadership Beyond the Box and All About Boards Development certificates.
 He also holds multiple certificates for health and safety, leadership development, change management, Lean, 5S, Kaizen and customer service.
 Scott is the current Chair on the Parent Council at St. Theresa Public School and has volunteered with Meals on Wheels as a driver for over four years.Scott was born in the Bayfield area but has lived in London for the last 27 years.
 He and his wife, Lisa, have been married for 15 years and they have a beautiful 10 year old daughter, Abby.
 Scott loves cars, collecting antique toys, traveling and, of course being raised in Bayfield, enjoys cottaging.